eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 -->
 The registration interface follows a proprietary design.

-### 4.3.5 Relying Party to Trust Provider or App to Trust Provider Communication
+### 4.3.5 Relying Party to Trust Provider

-Communication flows between the Relying Party and the Trust Provider cross the Rtap reference point.
-Also communication flows between the Age verification App and the Trust Provider cross the Rtap reference point.

-This interface uses HTTP GET Method to retrieve the trusted list.
+An RP can use an HTTP GET Method to retrieve the trusted list.

 ## 4.4 Supported Enrollment Configurations